wannabewayno/Scribble/README.md

     Tell us what that is here -> <a href="https://github.com/wannabewayno/Scribble/issues">Issues</a>.

 * #### Scribble is 100% free and open source
-    Or feel like becoming a contributor?
+    Feel like becoming a contributor?
     Get in touch with Wayne at wayne.c.griffiths@gmail.com.

 ## License